Biological Sciences (Zoology)

 Field Trips

-There is a field-course module at the end of your first year where you experience one week of intensive practical field study in the Cevennes region of southern France, an area characterised by a rich natural history, habitat and landscape diversity.
+There is a field-course module at the end of your first year where you experience one week of intensive practical field study in Wales, an area characterised by a rich natural history, habitat and landscape diversity.
 The field-work comprises various group activities focussing on identification of terrestrial and aquatic flora and fauna, ecological sampling techniques for terrestrial and aquatic environments, quantitative description and analysis of group data, and designing field investigations.
-You can thus broaden your UK experiences by encountering unfamiliar assemblages of plants and animals influenced by different regional cultural and social environmental attitudes.
-As the field trip is a compulsory module the cost is covered within the course fees.
-Depending on your choice of modules there will be other half-day visits and these are at no extra cost.
+In your second year, you can opt for a field course in Italy that focuses on developing high level survey design and field work skills and advanced methods of data analysis and interpretation needed to address current and topical ecological and environmental questions.
+Both field courses run during the summer vacation. field courses are covered within the course fees.
+Depending on your choice of modules there will be other day visits and these are also at no extra cost.

 Study modules